pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 startretries=0
 ```

-> **Note**: If a repository will be clone inside ./apirest directory and the main script is other, remember to modify this file.
+> **Note**: If API main script is other, remember to modify this file.

+> After switching to either alternative, consider adding `/apirest` to your `.gitignore` in this main platform repository to prevent accidental tracking *(especially for detached repository)*.

 <br>